Why Multiculturalism Matters for Local and Global Youth Leadership

 At the end of the day, the YLI program is about inspiring individuals, whether youth or adults, to dream more, live more, have courage to speak up, and to keep investing in our increasingly diverse communities of tomorrow.
 I have a core belief that it is possible to have a better, more caring and just world, where we all matter.
 YLI is where this begins for me!

-Nou Yang is the Program Director of the Youth Leadership Initiative, a Wilder community leadership program.
+Nou Yang is the Senior Director of Community Leadership Programs and formerly was the Program Director of the Youth Leadership Initiative.
 Her work spans leading youth leadership development programs, providing training and technical support to organizations, crisis intervention services to families and vulnerable adults, and gender equity work.
 A Hmong refugee woman, Nou believes deeply that all people have value and growth happens through reflection, listening and dialogue.